thibmeu/tlock-worker/README.md

 # tlock-worker

 Demonstration worker supporting timelock encryption.
-Deployed at `https://tlock_worker.crypto-team.workers.dev`.

 ## Usage

 If you'd like to perform local encryption and decryption, you can install `dee`.
-Pre-build binaries are available on [GitHub](https://github.com/thibmeu/drand-rs/releases/tag/v0.0.4).
+Pre-build binaries are available on [GitHub](https://github.com/thibmeu/drand-rs/releases).

+The worker is configured to use `https://drand.cloudflare.com/dbd506d6ef76e5f386f41c651dcb808c5bcbd75471cc4eafa3f4df7ad4e4c493`.

 ### Encryption